Voltes V

-Super Electromagnetic Machine Voltes V (超電磁マシーン ボルテス, Chōdenji Mashīn Borutesu Faibu), popularly known as simply Voltes V (pronounced as "Voltez Five") is a Japanese anime television series produced by Toei Company and animated by Nippon Sunrise (now known as Bandai Namco Filmworks and formerly known as Soeisha).
-It is the second installment of the Robot Romance Trilogy, which also includes Chōdenji Robo Combattler V and Tōshō Daimos.
-It is directed by Tadao Nagahama and produced by Yoshiyuki Tomino.
+Super Electromagnetic Machine Voltes V (超電磁マシーン ボルテス, Chōdenji Mashīn Borutesu Faibu), popularly known simply as Voltes V (pronounced as "Voltez Five"), is a Japanese anime television series produced by Toei Company and animated by Nippon Sunrise (now known as Bandai Namco Filmworks and formerly known as Soeisha).
+It is the second installment of the Robot Romance Series created by Sabuo Yatsude.
+It is directed by Tadao Nagahama and produced by Yoshiyuki Tomino with character designs by Yuki Hijiri.
 It aired on TV Asahi and its affiliates from June 4 1977 to March 25 1978.

 Voltes V grew into a cultural phenomenon in the Philippines since its airing in the country in 1978, and had achieved popularity as well in Indonesia and Cuba.
-A Philippine live-action adaptation, Voltes V: Legacy, premiered on GMA Network in May 2023.
+A Philippine live-action adaptation, Voltes V: Legacy, premiered on GMA Network in May 2023; it was preceded by the film Voltes V: Legacy – The Cinematic Experience, which compiled its initial few episodes, in April 2023.